sneezeparty/soupy/README.md

 ## Soupy

+### Soupy Duo is a very simple OpenAI/Dall-E-3 API Discord bot.
+It's simple to set up and it's simple to run.

 ### Soupy is a simple-to-setup/simple-to-use ChatGPT Discord bot that utilizes the ChatGPT API.

 The current functionality of the bot is: